Hasselqvist/hasselqvist.github.io/_pages/about.md

 In the spring of 2024 I am visiting the [Economics Department](https://economics.ucsd.edu/) at the University of California, San Diego (UCSD).

-I do research on Family and Education economics, with a special focus on interventions aimed at improving equal opportunities for children from diverse backgrounds.
+My areas of interest are Family and Education Economics, with a special focus on interventions aimed at improving equal opportunities for children from diverse backgrounds.
 I am particularly interested in topics related to the integration of migrant families.

  I received my master's and bachelor's degrees from [Uppsala University](https://www.nek.uu.se/?languageId=1).